-Typically, in the wild, Clownfish will not venture out too far from their home, which is usually a Sea Anemone.
-When they are in an aquarium environment they tend to swim up and down more often, but they still rarely travel long distances.
-Nonetheless, a Clownfish will need a rather modest-sized tank, so don't provide a tiny Clownfish tank when performing the tank set up just because they aren't particularly mobile fish.
+Typically, in the wild, clownfish will not venture too far from their home, which is usually a sea anemone in a shallow coral reef.
+When in an aquarium environment they tend to swim up and down more often, but they still rarely travel long distances.

 How Many Gallons Does a Clownfish Need

 Clownfish need at least a 10-gallon tank so they have enough room to hide and do a little exploring, however, a 20-gallon tank is certainly more suitable.
 Most tank owners prefer to give Clownfish a minimum of a 30-gallon tank (113 liters), especially if you want to keep an Anemone too.
 For each additional Clownfish you might want to add, increase the tank size by a further 10 gallons.

 Despite popular belief, larger tanks are much easier to look after than smaller ones.

 Water parameters are much harder to measure and sustain in smaller tanks, not to mention they are much more difficult to clean than larger tanks.
 So, when it comes to tank sizes, if you are considering creating a reef tank environment, 30 gallons or more is the size that works best for Clownfish.